Is Your Passport in Date? Check the New Passport Rules NOW!

 If you run into any issues, my best advice is for you to search the country you’re travelling to followed by the letters ‘FCDO’ e.g. ‘Greece FCDO‘ which will bring up the UK’s Foreign Office website.
 Click on ‘Entry Requirements‘ and scroll to ‘Passport Validity Requirements’ which details the rules clearly.

-Otherwise, please feel free to use this reasoning to explain why your travel is fine, and you can also quote Simon Calder at The Independent who has done extensive work on this too.
+Otherwise, please feel free to use this reasoning to explain why your travel is fine, and you can also quote Simon Calder at The Independent who has done extensive work on getting this information out there too.

 Chelsea with UK Passport Shocked